alexkonusa/comp140-gam160-game/README.md

 I have had couple of ideas for controllers that would suit the game, but after doing some research I had to change and adapt to what I can achieve.
 My controller Idea is to have 2 pedals with Range Sensors that will be used to steer the car, player will need to use his feet to steer left or right.
 To steer the car, player will need to place 1 foot at a time on the pedal in which derection they want to steer.
 To accelerate and brake I will have two buttons which will preform the actions, in order to accelerate player will need to use their hands and press the according button.

+List of Physical Components that I will need:

+2x Ultrasonic Range Finder
+2x Buttons

 **Controller Sketches and Design**